<img src="https://www.webtraxs.com/webtraxs.php?id=wt-45a3a36f-6138-483d-9a15-6618eb21e81c&amp;st=img" alt="">

 Both primary and secondary packaging play a role in getting your product into consumers’ hands.
 They work in concert, and a defect in either will compromise the packaging as a whole.

 Here’s what you need to know about each, and elements to consider, as you look for a packaging solution.
-We’ll give special attention to folding cartons, one of the most common forms of packaging out there.
+We’ll give special attention to folding cartons, one of the most common forms of secondary packaging out there.

 Primary Packaging